Manuel-Miguez/FullTimeForce/backend/README.md

 ## About the project

 This is a RESTful API using a Nest JS, in this case the entities acting as the Model of the project.
-Also being a mix of Functional programming and OOP programming being that the definition and structure of the routes-controllers and services are functional, but, the server definition and main error handling of it is a class.
+Also being a mix of Functional programming and OOP.

 ## Setup/Installation & Running